-Community forums are held to provide community members and other stakeholders an opportunity to ask questions, and give meaningful input.
+Community forums, surveys and focus groups are held to provide community members and other stakeholders an opportunity to ask questions, and give meaningful input.

 2. Describe how the LEA engaged the health department in the development of the revised plan.